Special issue: 200th Anniversary of the Constitution of 1818

 “The Land of Steady Constitutional Habits,” by Wesley Horton, Fall 2012.
 Horton discusses all of the state’s constitutional documents

-“The Standing Order: Connecticut’s Ruling Aristocracy,” by David Corrigan, Fall 2012
+“The Standing Order: Connecticut’s Ruling Aristocracy,” by David Corrigan, Fall 2012.
+Corrigan describes the small group of families that initially ruled Connecticut.

 “Reflections on the 1965 Constitutional Convention,” by Lawrence J. DeNardis, Summer 2014